easydorica/genomicscourse.github.io/README.md

 **READ ME FIRST**
 -	Actions you need to perform are indicated in bold
--	Questions are designated by “Q” and are marked by 'question mark' icon.
+-	Questions are designated by “Q” and 'question mark' icon.
 -	Screenshots are just examples, your specific output may look slightly different.
 -	For this workshop you require:
 -	This manual